(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (132) The procedures in this document have been developed with reference to the following:

-(133) This procedure addresses the emergency management spill response to the major and most likely types of hazardous pollutants on UWS grounds such as: petroleum; diesel; oil lubricants and products; chlorine; polychlorinated biphenyl (PCBs), chemical spills in laboratories; Chlorofluorocarbons (CFC) leaks and gas leaks.
+(133) This procedure addresses the emergency management spill response to the major and most likely types of hazardous pollutants on University grounds such as: petroleum; diesel; oil lubricants and products; chlorine; polychlorinated biphenyl (PCBs), chemical spills in laboratories; Chlorofluorocarbons (CFC) leaks and gas leaks.

 (134) This procedure applies to both liquid and gaseous substances.